Writing

 BBC Bitesize is a great resource to support pupils in developing a variety of skills necessary for writing.
 They offer short video lessons and games for pupils to play all to support their love and learning of writing.

-For games on building sentences and supporting pupils in developing their editing skills go to Sentence play.
-Here you will find a variety of games focusing on sentence structure.
+For games on building sentences and supporting pupils in developing their editing skills, go to Sentence Play.
+Here you will find a variety of games focussing on sentence structure.

 On primary resources you will find interactive games which build vocabulary, practise grammar and spelling.
 This website offers activities for Reception through to Year 6.